kionell/osu-downloader/README.md

  * Adds multiple entries to the download query.
  * You can combine different styles of writing and file types.
  */
-await downloader.addMultipleEntries([
+downloader.addMultipleEntries([
   /* Beatmapset with ID 773801. */
   new DownloadEntry({
     id: 773801;
     type: DownloadType.Set;
   }),

-  /* Non-existent osu! beatmaps will return status code -2 (Failed to download) */ new DownloadEntry({
+  /* Non-existent osu! beatmaps will return status code -3 (Failed to download) */ new DownloadEntry({
     id: 1337;
   }),